tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_java_crash_course.md

 ## Exceptions

-In order to avoid broken code, developers anticipate potential problems through exception handling.
-Exceptions basically say, if there's an issue here, flag the error with this exception and then continue on through the code.
+To avoid broken code, developers anticipate potential problems through exception handling.
+Exceptions say, if there's an issue here, flag the error with this exception and then continue through the code.

 Different types of errors throw different exceptions.
 By identifying the type of exception thrown, you can more easily troubleshoot problems when code breaks because you know the specific error that's happening.